RyanLiu6/Ena/README.md

 The core feature of Ena is to take Credit Card bill statements from major Financial Institutes in Canada and turning them into CSV files to be used with Google Sheets or Dime (iOS) to better visualize your monthly spendings.

-It's currently still a WIP, but hopefully in the soonish future, local LLM can be integrated into Ena to automatically categorize expenses into pre-set categories (defined in `src/model:Category`) so users have a better idea of what they're spending on.
+The second core feature is Ena's ability to query a local custom LLM to categorize transactions into pre-set categories (defined in `src/model:Category`) so users have a better idea of what they're spending on.
+Currently, the local LLM model is based off Meta's Llama3, and its model is defined at `src/llm/Modelfile`.
+It has been instructed to only categorize a transaction if its at least 90% confident (0.9).
+While not perfect, it serves as a nice starting point for most users.

+An option is also included, if preferred, to manually categorize transactions that have been categorized into the catch-all category of Expense.
+If this option is enabled, every time a transaction is categorized into the generic category, the console will prompt the user to type in a valid category before moving onto the next transaction.
+This gives some control back to the user.
+At this point, no training is done to the LLM as that is a bit out of my scope.

 ## Usage
 Two scripts are provided, the first of which, `Ena.py`, is the one to use to process statement PDFs into CSVs.
 The second one, `Preferences.py`, is used to configure `preferences.ini` for individual users to determine Ena's overall behaviour.